DNS (Domain Name System) is a system that allows computers from around the world to translate human-readable domain names (such as

 They do not use the DNS protocol, but the mDNS one (also known as Zeroconf, Bonjour), which allows them to be published with no specific configuration but exclusively on your local network or VPN.

-Their use is this especially suitable when you do not want one of your apps to be available on the Internet.
+Their use is this especially suitable when you do not need your apps to be available on the Internet.

 mDNS protocol does not allow for subdomains to be created.
 So